 This course provides lectures and hands on labs in an instructor lead course environment, either in a face-to-face classroom or in a live virtual classroom environment (ILO - Instructor Led Online).

-- Configure virtual SCSI devices that are backed by physical volumes, logical volumes, and optical media devices
+- Configure virtual SCSI devices that are backed by physical volumes, logical volumes, optical media devices, and file-backed devices

-- Configure the Optical Media Repository, load a CD image, and use it to install a new AIX partition
+- Create the Optical Media Repository, load a CD image, and use it to install a new AIX partition

-- Configure virtual Fibre channel devices using NPIV technology
+- Describe how to configure virtual Fibre channel devices using NPIV technology

 - Configure Ethernet link aggregation for load balancing and backup channel in the VIOS